NextSDS Logo

 Inhalation

-Following exposure to gas, remove the patient from the gas source or contaminated area.
-NOTE: Personal Protective Equipment (PPE), including positive pressure self-contained breathing apparatus may be required to assure the safety of the rescuer.
-Prostheses such as false teeth, which may block the airway, should be removed, where possible, prior to initiating first aid procedures.
+Remove the patient from the gas source or contaminated area.
+Remove prostheses such as false teeth.
 If the patient is not breathing spontaneously, administer rescue breathing.
 If the patient does not have a pulse, administer CPR.
 If medical oxygen and appropriately trained personnel are available, administer 100% oxygen.
 Summon an emergency ambulance.
-If an ambulance is not available, contact a physician, hospital, or Poison Control Centre for further instruction.
-Keep the patient warm, comfortable and at rest while awaiting medical care.
-MONITOR THE BREATHING AND PULSE, CONTINUOUSLY.
-Administer rescue breathing (preferably with a demand-valve resuscitator, bag-valve mask-device, or pocket mask as trained) or CPR if necessary.
+Keep the patient warm, comfortable and at rest.
+Monitor the breathing and pulse, continuously.

 Skin contact